Time-Varying Optimization of Networked Systems with Human Preferences: Numerical Results

 The time-varying constraint is $C^t(\bx_\mathrm{in}^t)=\frac{\beta}{2}(\mathbf{1}^\top \bx_\mathrm{in}^t + \mathbf{1}^\top \bw^t - y_{\mathrm{ref}}^t)^2 - \zeta^t$; where $\zeta^t$ is a given tolerance, which is set to 5\% of the value of $y_{\mathrm{ref}}^t$.
 The power of the uncontrollable loads is taken from the Anatolia dataset (National Renewable Energy Laboratory, Tech.
 Rep. NREL/TP-5500-56610), and have a granularity of 1 second (see Figure~\ref{fig:regret_local}).
 In this case, the evaluation of the gradient of $C^t$ requires measurements of the total power at each step $t$.

 We evaluate the performance of the online algorithm at a period of time equivalent to 12 hours; each step of Algorithm \ref{algo} is performed every 5 seconds (except for the HVAC systems, which are updated at a slower rate).
-The priors $\{ \hat{U}_{m,n} \}$ are determined from some noisy measurements ($\sigma = 1.5$) and the discomfort function is updated through user's feedback every 30 min.
-In this case the parameter $\gamma_U$ and $L_U$ are defined beforehand; however, these values can be estimated via cross-validation.
+The priors $\{ \hat{U}_{m,n} \}$ are determined from some noisy measurements ($\sigma = 1.5$) and the discomfort function is updated through the user's feedback every 30 min.
+In this case the parameter $L_U$ and $\gamma_U$ are defined beforehand; however, these values can be estimated via cross-validation.
 In Figure \ref{fig:regret_local}(a) it can be seen that the trajectory $y$ is within 5\% of the reference setpoint $y_\mathrm{ref}$ most of the time, in spite of the variation of the uncontrollable loads.

 The local network regret is presented in Figure \ref{fig:regret_local}(b).
 It can be seen that the jumps in the dynamic regret corresponds to instants where the reference $y_{\text{ref}}$ changes abruptly.
-The regret of the proposed algorithm is, as one would expect, higher that the clairvoyant case where the functions $\{U_{m,n}\}$ are known.
+The regret of the proposed algorithm is, as one would expect, higher than the clairvoyant case where the functions $\{U_{m,n}\}$ are known.
 However, the difference diminishes over time, as the estimation error decreases.
-Further, Figure \ref{fig:disagree} shows the behavior of the users' disagreement during the first hour of the simulation.
-Finally, Figure \ref{fig:cum_e_grad} shows numerically how the metrics in \eqref{eq:def2}, related to the accuracy of the gradient estimation of the cost function, decrease over time.
+Further, Figure \ref{fig:disagree} shows the behavior of the users' disagreement during the first hour of the simulation, while Figure \ref{fig:track_devices3} illustrates the trajectory of the individual preferences of the user connected to the EV (system 3).
+Additionally, Figure \ref{fig:cum_e_grad} shows how the metrics in \eqref{eq:def2}, related to the accuracy of the gradient estimates of the cost function, decrease over time.

+Finally, we test the performance of Algorithm \ref{algo} in terms of the global network regret under three cases.
+First, Figure \ref{fig:sen_delta} illustrates the sensitivity of the proposed method to the choice of the parameter $\delta$ in \eqref{eq:gradient_U}.
+Second, Figure \ref{fig:sen_load} presents the behavior under variability of the uncontrollable loads, in particular when the max/min load bounds increase/decrease.
+Lastly, Figure \ref{fig:sen_M_N} shows that the global network regret increases when the total number of devices $M$ and the total number of user of the network $N_\mathrm{max}$ increase, as expected.
+In these three cases, we provide the trajectory for the online algorithm with perfect knowledge of the users' function (Online PD) for comparison purposes.